Legacy-Fantasy-Football/.github/README.md

 ## User Story

--Users can create a league in LFF, by importing their ESPN Fantasy Football League Id, and Authorization cookies (Espn_s2, and SWID)
+- Users can create a league in LFF, by importing their ESPN Fantasy Football League Id, and Authorization cookies (Espn_s2, and SWID)
--League members can search for a league once it is created in LFF.
+- League members can search for a league once it is created in LFF.
--Users can see a chart displaying the ammount of wins each owner has over the course of the league.
+- Users can see a chart displaying the ammount of wins each owner has over the course of the league.
--Users can see a chart displaying the ammount of points each owner has over the course of the league.
+- Users can see a chart displaying the ammount of points each owner has over the course of the league.
--Users can see a sortable table that displays the trophy room.
+- Users can see a sortable table that displays the trophy room.
 Which shows how many playoffs,finals appearences, and championships owners have.
--Users can see a table that shows each year's standings and records.
+- Users can see a table that shows each year's standings and records.

 Now these stats are nice, and help paint the league picture.
 But what was really needed was a finitive way to rank a leagues owners.

--Users can see the Legacy Ranking board, which shows the legacy points each owner has.
+- Users can see the Legacy Ranking board, which shows the legacy points each owner has.

 ##ERD